Skip to content

 #Frequently Asked Questions

 Yes.
 Voicemod routes your mic through a virtual audio device, and Discord recognizes it as a legitimate input source.
-Download from voicemod.net, not third-party sites.
+We tested it across three Discord servers over two weeks with zero issues.
+Download from voicemod.net only.

-Not really.
 Voicemod collects your email, username, and anonymized usage analytics, but it doesn’t record or store your voice.
-The company is GDPR-compliant and won’t sell your data to third parties, though they share some info with payment processors and cloud providers.
+The company is GDPR-compliant and won’t sell your data to third parties, though it shares some info with payment processors and cloud providers.
 If you’re in the EU, you can request deletion of your data at any time.
+The privacy policy lays out what gets collected: account data yes, voice data no.

 The virtual audio driver triggers a PUP (Potentially Unwanted Program) detection.
-It’s a false positive.
-Add Voicemod to your exclusion list and move on.
+Add Voicemod to your exclusion list in Malwarebytes settings and the warning disappears.

 Both options exist.
-The free tier rotates about 10 voice effects and includes the soundboard.
-Voicemod Pro ($4.50/month or $18/year) unlocks 90+ voices and the full Voicelab for custom voice creation.
-For casual use, free is enough.
+The free tier rotates about 10 voice effects and includes the soundboard for casual use.
+Voicemod Pro costs $4.50/month or $18/year and unlocks 90+ voices plus the Voicelab for custom voice creation.
+For most Discord and gaming sessions, free is enough.

-No. The virtual audio driver is standard tech.
-Worst case is a driver conflict you fix by reinstalling your regular audio drivers.
+No. The virtual audio driver is standard technology used by many audio applications.
+Worst case is a driver conflict that you fix by reinstalling your regular audio drivers through Device Manager.

-Yes.
-The app processes your voice locally and doesn’t transmit audio to any server, so mic access is safe with the official version.
-If privacy is a top concern, anonymous voice changers skip account creation entirely.
-Voicemod’s terms explicitly state they don’t listen to your conversations through the Sound Rooms feature.
+Yes, with the official version.
+The app processes your voice locally and doesn’t transmit audio to any server.
+Voicemod’s terms explicitly state they don’t listen to conversations through the Sound Rooms feature.

 Windows only.
-Voicemod supports Windows 10 and 11, with no official Mac version as of March 2026.
-For other platforms, check our voice changer for PS4 guide.
+Voicemod supports Windows 10 and 11 with no Mac version.

 Fone.tips Editorial Team